-So we’ve purged some obvious sugar culprits in our pantry and gotten clear on our WHY.
-Let’s step it up a notch by swapping out one (or more) of those sCRAP-py (sugar-filled, completely refined and processed) foods you found earlier this week for a cleaner version.
+If you’ve already purged some obvious sugar culprits in your pantry but are looking for healthy swaps in the kitchen, you’re in luck.
+Let’s step it up a notch by swapping out one (or more) of those sCRAP-py (sugar-filled, completely refined and processed) foods for a cleaner version.

 While whole and fresh foods are strongly encouraged, I also recognize that having a well stocked pantry, fridge and freezer can be time saving while adding flexibility to your meal choices.
-Your challenge today is to identify a healthier version of one of your typical packaged foods.
+I challenge you today to identify a healthier version of one of your typical packaged foods.

 Here are a few healthy swaps to try:

 - Bob’s Red Mill Almond Meal/Flour

 - Arrowhead Mills Organic Coconut Flour

 - Ancient Nutrition Multi Collagen Protein Powder

 - PlantFusion Complete Organic Plant Based Pea Protein Powder

 - Garden of Life Sport Certified Grass Fed Clean Whey Protein Isolate